Malad: History

 The Mahikavatichi Bakhar further states that Soma (or Somala), the Desala of Malad, went to Sultan Alauddin's court in Delhi to resolve a dispute with another landholder named Papanrut Desala.
-Alauddin killed both the men after a heated argument, but later felt remorse for killing the innocent Soma, and prayed for him.
+Alauddin killed both men after a heated argument, but later felt remorse for killing the innocent Soma, and prayed for him.
 Meanwhile, Alauddin's wazir Nika Malik appointed Bhagadchuri (a son of Nagarshah's foster son Jaitchuri) as the new Desala of Malad, but the local people despised Bhagadchuri as an outsider.
 Bhagadchuri's corrupt and perverted acts, including his attempt to seduce a woman from the family of Soma Desala, made him more unpopular.
 Bhagadchuri later replaced the local vassal king as a subordinate of the Tughluq dynasty, and executed all his opponents, including the descenants of Soma Desala.
 Ultimately, a group of dissidents executed him at the Harba-devi fair on the Madh Island.
 Subsequently, Muhammad bin Tughluq appointed Lahur-shah - a member of the Nagarshah dynasty - as the new administrator of the area.
 Later, the area was successively ruled by some local families, the Muzaffarids of Gujarat, and the Portuguese.

+Malad has a famous Hanuman Temple in Malvani Village constructed by Purav family belonging to SKP community of Mumbai.
+It's popular for its traditional Hanuman Palki Ustav which last for more than 2 days.

-Ahead of Aksa Beach, is the hidden and relatively lesser known vital landmark, which is the Malad Fort a.k.a.
+Ahead of Aksa Beach is the hidden and relatively lesser-known vital landmark, which is the Malad Fort a.k.a.
 Madh Fort.
 The fort overlooks the Arabian Sea and was captured by the Maratha Empire, from the Portuguese in 1739.
 INS Hamla, a logistics and training establishment of the Indian navy is situated in Malad.